 - A complimentary nail trim

-**Does NOT include any blood work or extractions.
+**Does NOT include any blood work, extractions, or any applicable sales .
 A more thorough estimate can be given the day of surgery or call to schedule your COMPLIMENTARY dental examination!

 Two thirds of our dog's and cat's teeth are under the gingiva (gums), and are not viewable.
 Dental radiographs help in the assessment.
 They allow assessment of the teeth for fractures or internal disease, the surrounding soft tissues for Periodontal Disease, Stomatitis, CUPS, cysts, draining tracts/fistulas, tumors, and the joints of the bone.
 Dental radiographs can reveal subgingival (under the gums) foreign objects, cysts, and tumors.